hzw456/vibeProcessBar/README.md

 - 🤔 **Unknown Status** — AI is thinking in the background while you wait blindly
 - ⏰ **Uncertain Completion** — Lose track of progress after switching windows
 - 🔄 **Multi-task Chaos** — Easy to get confused when running multiple AI tasks
+- 🪟 **Window Switching Pain** — Hard to find the right IDE window among many open apps

 **Vibe Process Bar** solves these problems!
-It is a lightweight floating window that continuously stays on top, keeping you informed of the AI's working status at all times.
+It is a lightweight floating window that continuously stays on top, keeping you informed of the AI's working status at all times. **Double-click any task to instantly jump to its IDE window** — no more hunting through your taskbar!

+> ⚠️ **Note**: The window jump feature requires macOS Accessibility permission.
+Grant it in System Settings → Privacy & Security → Accessibility.

 ---